X-lab-3D/swiftmhc/README.md

 A **reference structure** is provided at: [data/structures/reference-from-3MRD.pdb](data/structures/reference-from-3MRD.pdb)

 This structure has been tested with `HLA-A*02:01` but is likely suitable for other alleles as well.
-It is used to align and superpose all structures (using PyMOL).
+It is used to align and superpose all training structures (using PyMOL).

 In addition, two **mask files** are provided, which define the residues used for different attention mechanisms:
  - **MHC G-domain residues:** [data/HLA-A0201-GDOMAIN.mask](data/HLA-A0201-GDOMAIN.mask)